Selimiye Mosque, Nicosia: Construction and Frankish period

-During the Lusignan rule, the cathedral served as the coronation church of the Kings of Cyprus.
-After the Genoese conquest of Famagusta, it also became the coronation church of the Lusignan Kings of Jerusalem, and finally, the Lusignan Kings of Armenia.
+During Lusignan rule, the cathedral served as the coronation church of the kings of Cyprus.
+After the Genoese conquest of Famagusta, it also became the coronation church of the Lusignan kings of Jerusalem, and finally, the Lusignan kings of Armenia.
 It also housed the Trials of the Knights Templar in 1310.

 Even though the cathedral was inaugurated, the building was still incomplete and in 1347 Pope Clement IV issued a papal bull for the cathedral to be completed and renovated since it had been affected by an earthquake.
 The bull gave a 100-day period of indulgence for those who participated in the completion of the cathedral, however, this effort did not achieve its aim.
 The portico and the northwest tower were constructed at this time and the three gates of the western wall were embellished with structures.
 Kings, prophets, apostles and bishops were depicted at the reliefs in three arches.

-In 1359, the Papal legate in Cyprus, Peter Thomas, assembled all Greek Orthodox bishops of Cyprus in the cathedral, locked them in and began preaching in order to convert them.
+In 1359, the papal legate in Cyprus, Peter Thomas, assembled all Greek Orthodox bishops of Cyprus in the cathedral, locked them in and began preaching to convert them.
 The sound of shouting coming from the cathedral gathered a large crowd outside the cathedral, which soon began a riot to free the priests and burned the doors of the cathedral.
-The king ordered the rescue of the preacher, who would later be reprimanded, from the mob, and the freeing of the bishops.
+The King ordered the rescue of the preacher –who would later be reprimanded– from the mob, and the freeing of the bishops.

 In 1373, the cathedral suffered damage during the Genoese raids on Cyprus.